Epsilon Theorems in Intermediate Logics: Elimination Sets using and

 \begin{lem} If $\proves{\Lo} \LIN$, \begin{enumerate} \item $\proves{\pl{\Lo}} \bigvee_{j=1}^m \bigwedge_{i=1}^m (A_i \lif A_j)$ \item $\proves{\pl{\Lo}} \bigvee_{j=1}^m \bigwedge_{i=1}^m (A_j \lif A_i)$ \end{enumerate} \end{lem}

-\begin{proof} As $\G_\Real$ is axiomatized by $\IL + \LIN$, it suffices to show that the formulas are valid in the G\"odel logic based on the truth value set $[0,1]$.
-For (1), in any given valuation, one of the $A_j$ must be maximal, i.e., $A_i \lif A_j$ has value~$1$ in it for all~$i$.
-For (2), one of the $A_j$ must be minimal. \end{proof}
+\begin{proof} As propositional infinite-valued G\"odel logic~$\G_\Real$ is axiomatized by $\IL + \LIN$, it suffices to show that the formulas are valid in the G\"odel logic based on the truth value set $[0,1]$.
+For (1), in any given valuation, one of the~$A_j$ must be maximal, i.e., $A_i \lif A_j$ has value~$1$ in it for all~$i$.
+For~(2), one of the~$A_j$ must be minimal. \end{proof}